icerpc/icerpc-docs/pages/icerpc/dispatch/router.md

 at `/greeter`.

 {% callout type="information" %}
-The router always dispatches incoming requests to its registered middleware, even when it ends up throwing `DispatchException(IceRpcError.ServiceNotFound)` because it can't find a match for the incoming request's path.
+The router always dispatches incoming requests to its registered middleware, even when it ends up returning a response with status code `NotFound`.
 {% /callout %}

 [csharp-router]: csharp:IceRpc.Router